 - Thermometers need to be calibrated when used at higher altitudes if one were to measure the temperature of the milk. [↩]

-- In ‘HIV and Infant Feeding the WHO states that HIV positive mothers may consider expressing and heat-treating breast milk as an temporary feeding strategy under the following circumstances: In special circumstances such as when the infant is born with low birth weight or is otherwise ill in the neonatal period and unable to breastfeed; When the mother is unwell and temporarily unable to breastfeed or has a temporary breast health problem such as mastitis; To assist mothers to stop breastfeeding; If antiretroviral drugs are temporarily not available. [↩]
+- In ‘HIV and Infant Feeding the WHO states that those who are HIV positive may consider expressing and heat-treating breast milk as an temporary feeding strategy under the following circumstances: In special circumstances such as when the infant is born with low birth weight or is otherwise ill in the neonatal period and unable to breastfeed; When the lactating parent or caretaker is unwell and temporarily unable to breastfeed or has a temporary breast health problem such as mastitis; To assist lactating parents and caretakers to stop breastfeeding; If antiretroviral drugs are temporarily not available. [↩]